-Over the next two days they grew closer and closer.
-In each other’s company they usually whispered and laughed continuously, outrageously.
+Over the next two days, they grew closer and closer.
+In each other’s company, they whispered and laughed continuously, outrageously.

 During her extended conversations with Ximene, Joan discovered the embryo of a plan to escape from the Comte’s control.
 In conversations with both Ximene and her grandmother, Joan encouraged speculation of how she might be of assistance in helping Ximene escape.

-‘Perhaps, the right solution might be to return to your grandparents’s home in Sicily.
-Les Etoille might help to get you there,’ she said.
+‘Perhaps, the right solution might be to return to your grandparents’ home in Sicily.
+Les Etoile might help to get you there,’ she said.

 Joan had no idea how this plan could be manipulated to her advantage but instinctively believed that once isolated from the Comte’s influence there would be many opportunities to distract Ximene from a marriage with the Prince.

 On the third night, the Progression ceremony was held.
 The participants of the ceremony—six girls and seven boys—sat at a table in the hall.
 As a sponsor, Joan sat on an elevated dais at one end of the hall.
 Parents, friends and supporters of the participants occupied the other three sides.

 The young ladies wore white dresses with full skirts.
 Tight corsets pulled in their waists and were laced up at the front.
 Beneath the corsets, gold chemises could be seen, spilling over the top of the corsets in a profusion of pleats and lace.